UtsavParashar/rock_paper_scissors_python/README.md

 # Rock-Paper-Scissors Game

-A production-level Python implementation of the Rock-Paper-Scissors game with an intelligent model that learns and adapts to human moves.
+A production-level Python implementation of the Rock-Paper-Scissors game for an human to play against an intelligent model using Reinforcement learning and Markov model that learns and adapts to human moves.

 ## Features

-- **Engaging Gameplay:** Play the classic game of Rock-Paper-Scissors against an intelligent AI opponent.
+- **Engaging Gameplay:** Play the classic game of Rock-Paper-Scissors against an intelligent Computer opponent.
-- **Adaptive AI:** The AI uses a combined strategy leveraging Reinforcement Learning, Markov Models, and Game Theory to learn and adapt to your playing style.
+- **Adaptive Strategies:** Computer program uses a combined strategy leveraging Reinforcement Learning, Markov Models, and Game Theory to learn and adapt to your playing style.
-- **Reinforcement Learning:** The AI learns from past games, improving its decision-making over time through a Q-learning approach.
+- **Reinforcement Learning:** The program learns from past games, improving its decision-making over time through a Q-learning approach.
-- **Markov Model Prediction:** The AI analyzes your move history using a Markov model to predict your next move based on patterns.
+- **Markov Model Prediction:** The program analyzes your move history using a Markov model to predict your next move based on patterns.
-- **Customizable History Length:** Adjust the length of the move history used by the AI to influence its predictive capabilities.
+- **Customizable History Length:** Adjust the length of the move history used by the computer to influence its predictive capabilities.
 - **Exploration vs. Exploitation:** Balances exploration of new strategies with exploitation of learned patterns for optimal performance.
-- **Detailed Game Output:** View a clear record of each round, including your choice, the AI's choice, and the outcome.
+- **Detailed Game Output:** View a clear record of each round, including your choice, the c's choice, and the outcome.
 - **Comprehensive Unit Tests:** Ensures code reliability and correctness through a suite of automated tests.

-## Design Choices
+## Technical Design Choices

-*   **Object-Oriented Programming:** The game is structured using classes for `Player`, `Rules`, `Strategy`, and `Game`, promoting reusability and maintainability.
-*   **Reinforcement Learning and Regret Matching:** The AI employs a combined strategy to adapt to the player's behavior.
-*   **Asynchronous Operations:** The game logic is designed to support asynchronous operations, allowing for better responsiveness and scalability.
+- **Modular Architecture:** The project is organized into distinct modules, each responsible for a specific aspect of the game.
+This modularity enhances code maintainability and readability.
+Key modules include:
+  - `game.py`: Manages the game flow and interactions between players.
+  - `player.py`: Defines player behavior and attributes.
+  - `rules.py`: Implements the game rules and determines outcomes.
+  - `strategy.py`: Contains AI strategies for decision-making.
+  - `constants.py`: Centralizes constant values used throughout the project.

+- **Design Patterns:**
+  - **Strategy Pattern:** Utilized to encapsulate various AI decision-making strategies.
+This allows for easy swapping and testing of different strategies without modifying the core game logic, promoting flexibility and scalability.
+  - **Observer Pattern:** Implemented to notify players of game state changes (e.g., when a round ends or a player wins).
+This decouples the game logic from the user interface, allowing for easier updates and modifications to either component independently.

+- **Test-Driven Development (TDD):** The project follows a test-driven development approach, ensuring that tests are written before implementing features.
+This practice helps in defining clear requirements and facilitates refactoring while maintaining functionality.

+- **Comprehensive Unit Testing:** The project includes a suite of unit tests that cover critical components and functionalities.
+Each module has corresponding tests that validate its behavior, ensuring code reliability and reducing the likelihood of bugs.

+- **Continuous Integration (CI):** The project is set up with continuous integration tools (e.g., GitHub Actions or Travis CI) to automatically run tests on every commit or pull request.
+This ensures that new changes do not break existing functionality.

+- **Documentation:** Inline comments and docstrings are used throughout the codebase to explain complex logic and provide context for future developers.
+Additionally, a comprehensive README file outlines project setup, usage, and features.

 ## Python Scripts in `src/`